 - Your standard of living during your marriage

 - How long you and your former spouse were married

 - Your ability to make alimony payments and support yourself

 - Your former spouse’s financial situation, emotional and physical condition, and age

 If your spouse requests alimony payments during your divorce negotiations, understanding the conditions and the stipulations surrounding spousal support is important.
 You want to ensure the money is going to the correct expenses and that you do not have to pay more than you need to.
 In these situations, hiring a divorce attorney to represent your best interests is vital.
-If you have not done so already, contact a lawyer as soon as possible to assist with your divorce.
+If you have not done so already, contact an Indianapolis divorce attorney as soon as possible to assist with your divorce.